Commitment to Ethics

 The U.S. government also reviews the adequacy of, and compliance with, internal control systems and policies, including our purchasing, property estimating, material, earned value management and accounting systems.

 Every employee is expected to uphold our high standards.
-Each employee hears this message from their first day on the job and throughout their career with GD.
-Not only do we foster an ethical work environment, we work to create an environment where employees feel safe, empowered and equipped to speak up and do the right thing.
+Each employee hears this message from their first day on the job and throughout their career with General Dynamics.
+Not only do we foster an ethical work environment, we work to create an environment where employees feel safe, empowered and equipped to speak up and act with integrity.

 Our board and our key financial professionals are required to follow ethics codes specific to their roles, which they commit to annually.
 These codes have been carefully crafted by leadership to align with our Ethos.
 With their signature, our chairman, board members and financial leaders promise to manage our business in accordance with the highest standards of ethical conduct.